-Dunedin International Airport serves as a gateway to the wider Otago region.
-The airport receives trans-Tasman flights from Brisbane and domestic flights from New Zealand's main centres which arrive several times a day.
+Dunedin Airport serves as a gateway to the wider Otago region.
+Currently there are regular domestic flights from New Zealand's main centres which arrive several times a day.
 Local airlines provide charter flights to almost anywhere in New Zealand, as well as flightseeing tours to places like Milford Sound, Mount Cook, Queenstown and Stewart Island.

 The airport is located 22km west of central Dunedin and the drive takes approximately 30 minutes.
-There are shuttles providing a transfer service between the airport and the city.
+There are shuttles, taxis and corporate limousine services providing a transfer between the airport and the city.

-Dunedin is serviced by the main rental car companies including Avis, Budget, Hertz and Thrifty.
+Dunedin is serviced by the main rental car companies including Avis, Budget, Go Rentals, Hertz and Thrifty.
 There are also many local rental car companies that offer a competitive rate all year round.

 Occasionally in winter, ice and snow can make driving a challenge on some Otago roads.

 As distances to places of interest in Dunedin are not great, taxis are reasonably cheap by New Zealand standards.
 They provide transport to most destinations and most companies offering wheelchair taxi transport.